We’re charting a responsible path forward for open ocean aquaculture in the U.S.

 We are a partnership of environmental advocates, industry leaders, and award-winning chefs dedicated to growing sustainable aquaculture in the U.S. that equitably benefits people and communities—all while protecting the environment.

 More than ever, Americans want the seafood on their plates to be locally and sustainably harvested.
 Wild-caught fish alone can’t meet the demand.
-The U.S. imports about 90% of the seafood we consume, and half of that is farmed.
+The U.S. imports as much as 90% of the seafood we consume, and half of that is farmed.
 Developing offshore aquaculture in the U.S. can help meet the growing demand for seafood, but we must consider the risks and follow the science.
 Let’s grow it here and do it right.

 Member Organizations